-This is the kind of warm sponge pudding that gets served in British country pubs after Sunday lunch and it’s it’s dark, sweet, rich, naughty and satisfying.
+This is the kind of warm sponge pudding that gets served in British country pubs after Sunday lunch, and it’s dark, sweet, rich, naughty, and satisfying.
 Don’t be put off by the dates.
 This doesn’t taste “healthy” in the slightest.
-They dissolve almost completely into the sponge and are what gives the pudding its moist, rich, sticky sweetness.
-Then once it’s baked, you rather satisfyingly poke holes all over the pudding and douse it in toffee sauce so it seeps right into the sponge, making it even more ridiculously sticky and indulgent.
+They dissolve almost completely into the sponge and give the pudding its moist, rich, sticky sweetness.
+Then once it’s baked, you rather satisfyingly poke holes all over the pudding and douse it in toffee sauce, so it seeps right into the sponge, making it even more ridiculously sticky and indulgent.
 Stretchy pants are optional but recommended.
 Reprinted with permission from Vegan Comfort Cooking by Melanie McDonald, Page Street Publishing Co.
 2019.
 Photo credit: Melanie McDonald

 Sticky Toffee Pudding [Vegan]

-- 1/3 cup (80 ml) melted vegan butter or coconut oil, plus more for the pan
+- 1/3 cup melted vegan butter or coconut oil, plus more for the pan

 - 1 slightly heaping tsp baking soda

 - 2 1/3 cups spelt flour, 2 cups + 2 tablespoons all-purpose flour, or 3 cups oat flour (spelt gives the best result)